Ghazal 84, Verse 8x

 vuh raaz-e naalah huu;N kih bah shar;h-e nigaah-e ((ajz

-1) I am such a secret/mystery of lamentation that with the commentary of the gaze of weakness/wretchedness
+1) I am such a secret/mystery of lament that, with the commentary of the gaze of weakness

-2) through/with/from the 'dust-sprinkled' [page] of collyrium, I would make a paper/account/'individual-verse' of a voice
+2) through a 'dust-sprinkle' of collyrium, I would make a page/account/'individual-verse' of a voice

 Notes: